 Large language models (LLMs)

-“An LLM is large because it has a huge number of parameters (in the order of several billion), all of which are pieces of information.
-It is a model because it is a neural network trained on a large amount of text to produce non-specific tasks.
-It is a language model because it reproduces the syntax and semantics of natural human language by predicting the sequence likely to follow a given input.
-This is also the source of the general “knowledge” it has acquired from its training texts.”
+“An LLM is considered ‘large’ because it contains a vast number of parameters—on the order of billions—each representing a piece of information.
+It is a ‘model’ because it consists of a neural network trained on extensive text data to perform a range of non-specific tasks.
+It is ‘language-based’ because it replicates the syntax and semantics of human natural language by predicting the most probable continuation for a given input.
+This also enables it to possess a form of general ‘knowledge’ derived from the training texts.”

 When using AI tools, be aware of the associated challenges and limitations and consider whether they are being used appropriately and responsibly.